TheoGachet/TheoGachet/README.md

 ### 👨‍💻 About Me
 I am a student at École des Mines de Saint-Étienne, currently pursuing my engineering degree in Computer Science.
-I am passionate about Machine Learning, Data Science, and AI.
+I am passionate about Machine Learning and Data Science.
 With a strong foundation in mathematics and programming, I strive to solve real-world problems and contribute to innovative projects.
 You can view my full resume [here](http://theogachet.com/resume-theo-gachet).

 <!--
 ### 📚 Projects